Annaliskirwa/_App_Diecis-is/README.md

 #### 07/03/2022
 #### By **Annalis Kirwa**
 ## Description
-This is a python application that hosts the backend of the Tutorials web application.
+This is a python application that hosts the backend of the Tutorials web application <a href = "https://annaliskirwa.github.io/_App_Diecisiete/tutorials">link</a>.
 It deals with the dtabases, views and API endpoints that will be consumed by the Tutorials web application on the frontend.

 ## Features